 Currently, we support the following font formatting:

-Italics. foreign-language expressions as well as for titles of books, published documents, newspapers, and journals.
+Italics should be used for foreign-language expressions as well as for titles of books, published documents, newspapers, and journals.
 It may be used to draw attention to key terms in a discussion at first mention only.
 Thereafter, these terms should be set in roman.
 However, please keep the use of italics to a minimum.
 It may also be used to emphasize a word or phrase in a quotation indicating [emphasis mine].

 Bolded text should be avoided.